Larga Baffin proposal creates community tension as need increases for Inuit health care | CBC News

 Currently the land has warehouses, a garage and car dealership on it, which he said likely generate more traffic than Larga will.

-McCurdy said Larga Baffin, which is currently on Richmond Road, has a good relationship with its neighbours.
+McCurdy said Larga Baffin has a good relationship with its Richmond Road neighbours.

 There were "growing pains," when they moved into the building that had been a retirement home, but the issues were rectified.
 Concerns about residents smoking on the sidewalk were addressed when a smoking area was built on the property.